 Additionally, organic traffic tends to be less costly to acquire than other kinds of traffic.
 This is because it is a sustainable source of traffic that can bring in high-quality, highly motivated visitors.
 Although securing organic traffic takes a large upfront investment, it usually pays off in the long run because organic visitors are more loyal and often spend more money on the website than non-organic visitors.

 Organic visitors tend to stay longer on a site than those who are sourced through paid ads.
 By investing in organic traffic a website can lower its bounce rate as well as raise its conversion rate overall.
-This is because they’re more likely to take the time to read everything you’ve got before leaving – increasing the chances that they’ll eventually buy something from you (or recommend your site to someone else).
+This is because they’re more likely to take the time to read everything you’ve got before leaving.

 Additionally, by lowering the bounce rate of a website, a digital marketer is sending positive signals to Google regarding the value of the website’s content.
-This results in Google valuing the content more and increasing its ranking.
+Resulting in Google valuing the content more and increasing its ranking.

 5. Relationship building: